 POST /api/v1/newsletters/{newsletterId}/issues/{issueId}/send-test

-POST /api/v1/newsletters/{newsletterId}/issues/{issueId}/sendThe signup workflow is created idempotently.
-The first request creates the resources; later requests return the same connected form and automation:
+POST /api/v1/newsletters/{newsletterId}/issues/{issueId}/sendSignup form creation is idempotent.
+The first request creates a Form connected to the Newsletter's existing Audience Database; later requests return the same connected form and automation:

-POST /api/v1/newsletters/{newsletterId}/signup-formThe separate send endpoints matter for AI and other automations.
+The separate send endpoints matter for AI and other automations.
 Creating or revising a draft is reversible; delivering email to a list is an external side effect.
 Aamu keeps that boundary visible instead of treating every content update as permission to publish.

 For the complete endpoint overview, authentication model, and examples alongside the rest of the platform, see Building with the Aamu API.

-A newsletter that belongs to the workspace
+A Newsletter that belongs to the workspace